Does Sweetened Condensed Milk Spoil? A B2B Shelf-Life and Storage Guide

 How US Sweeteners supports SCM buyers

-US Sweeteners supplies bulk sweetened condensed milk to commercial bakeries, confectioners, beverage manufacturers, dairy processors, and foodservice distributors across North America.
+US Sweeteners supplies bulk sweetened condensed milk to commercial bakeries, confectioners, beverage manufacturers, dairy processors, and foodservice distributors across North America, supporting buyers across pack programs and brand requirements, with Eagle Brand serving only as a market-reference benchmark for familiar storage expectations.

 We provide: